Headshot Photography Session FAQ

 + What is your typical turnover time?

-Since I limit sessions to 2 per day and sessions are typically quick & efficient, I typically deliver the Hi Res & Low Res photos the next day.
-Retouches take 4-10 business days from the time I receive your selections.
+Since I limit sessions to 2 per day and sessions are typically quick & efficient, I typically deliver the Hi Res & Low Res photos the business next day.
+Please keep in mind that Wednesday shoots would be delivered on Monday.
+Retouches take 2-3 weeks, I really take a long time working on those, I wish I could do it faster, I've been searching for a solution for years but it either makes it more expensive for you, makes it AI retouching or outsources it and lowers the quality and finishing.
 Expeditated service for retouches is offered at an extra cost based on availability.

 + Do you have any pets at the studio?